Skip to main content

 3. Resubmit the corrected file to the appropriate SFTP folder.

-Resubmitting Successful Files For Daily file submission workflows, Lead is not able to accept multiple successful submissions for one day.
+Restrictions on Resbumitting Successful Files: For Daily file submission workflows, Lead is not able to accept multiple successful submissions for one day.
 If a success alert is delivered for a day, subsequent submissions for the same date will not be processed.
 If, for any reason, a record was missed in a daily file’s aggregation, and that file processes successfully, the missed record would need to be included in the subsequent day’s file submission.

 Reminders